 Afterwards, visit the London Review Bookshop, where you can browse both classics and contemporary works to your heart’s content.
 Once you choose your perfect story, visit the adjoining café for tea, cakes and a quiet reading spot.
 The best part?
 It’s a mere few blocks from the British Museum – close enough for a mad dash through the rain to both enjoy a good book and enjoy some quality time with the Rosetta Stone.
 Here’s a list of our favourite London bookstores so you can find one to dash to anywhere in the city if the rain comes!

-Head to the Theatre
+Head to the Theater

-London and theatre are nearly as synonymous as London and literature.
+London and theater are nearly as synonymous as London and literature.
 Experience the wide variety of cultural events London has to offer by enjoying one of the city’s many shows!
 You can buy tickets for everything from the classic Les Misérables to a more contemporary take like The Curious Incident of the Dog in the Night-Time.
-See all the shows playing and book your theatre tickets in advance here.
+See all the shows playing and book your theater tickets in advance here.

 Victoria & Albert Museum